-In my own work, I only shoot video in 16:9 while taking photos in 3:2.
+In my own work, I only shoot video at 16:9 while taking photos at 3:2.
 Although 3:2 is a slightly smaller frame than 4:3, I prefer it since it doesn’t feel overwhelmingly boxy.

 After all, it’s all about the viewing experience!